Decreasing turnover in industries with the highest employee turnover

 Bottom-up measurement on store level

 Mid 2016, Twegos started measuring values in Le Pain Quotidien’s Belgian employees.
 After a test phase, the decision was made to create reference groups per store and let every candidate take the value assessment as a pre-qualifier and first step in the application process.
-That way those candidates who fit the company best and are most likely to perform good in their jobs, are detected and can be invited faster for an interview.
+That way those candidates who fit the company best and are most likely to perform well in their jobs, are detected and can be invited faster for an interview.

 As the organization is widely present throughout the country, variations in values within the teams are detected.
 Thanks to the screening and reference groups on store-level, matches with individual store managers and teams could be identified and the candidate is placed in the branch within his region that fits best.
 Read more about Person Organization fit and the Twegos model here.

 In their quest to solve this and offer more job satisfaction and more fitting employees, they got introduced to the value-driven approach of Twegos, an HR People Analytics Software Platform funded on academic research that measures the value fit between any individual and a company, team or manager.
-Academic research in the USA and Europe proves that value fit is a significant predictor for engagement, employee retention and job satisfaction.
+Academic research in the USA and Europe proves that value fit is a significant predictor for engagement, employee retention, and job satisfaction.